julzaza/wildwitchherbs/_posts/2026-01-17-herbs-forbidden-for-men.md

 That knowledge once prevented harm.

 ---

+Below is a **documented list of herbs** where male restriction appears repeatedly across sources.

 ## A Fact-Based List of Herbs Restricted or Controlled for Men

 ### 1. **Pennyroyal (*Mentha pulegium*)**